Connor-Jennings/ANN/README.md

-# CNN

-Attempting to create a Convolutional Neural Network
+# Artificial Neural Network

-so far there is a convolution layer and forward propagation currently working on back propagation...

-Problems:
-- convolution layer doesnt have the opportunity to learn
-- might have to redo all the code

-Things going well:
-- Im having fun
+The structure of the network is as follows:
+-> preprocess 28x28 pixel image
+-> forward propagation
+-> calculate the cost function
+-> backwards propagation
+-> repeat for whole training set